 - Taking the child out of state without the other parent's permission

 - Failing to return the child to the other parent

 - Neglecting the child or allowing them to partake in dangerous behaviors

 If the child leaves the country or their whereabouts are unknown for more than 24 hours, a parent could be charged with a second-degree offense.

 If you fail to follow your custody order by accident—forgetting which day to drop your kid off, for example—a judge will probably not consider it interference.
 Typically, parents can work out these kinds of honest mistakes amongst themselves.

 Having supervised visitation allows for parents and children to continue interaction in noncustodial arrangements.
 One local program holds supervised visitations each week in community office settings.
 The goal is to maintain communication between parents and children and potentially create a physical custody arrangement at some point.

 Those with physical custody of a child are likely to need court approval to move a considerable distance away from another parent.
 Depending on the custody arrangement, such a move may require a formal custody modification.
 The court will consider whether "a substantial change in circumstances" had occurred since the original custody order was implemented.

 The court will also potentially question if the proposed relocation is an action of "good faith."
 The relocation may not be intended to impede the other parent's visitation rights.
 The best interests of the child are (as always) a primary consideration.

 Legal actions that relate to your family may create doubt and emotional distress.
-In child custody cases it is important to receive assistance from a lawyer that is familiar with this area of practice.
+In child custody cases, it is important to have a lawyer who is familiar with this area of practice and can guide you in the right direction.
+Attorney Joseph D. Lento and his team at the Lento Law Firm can carefully evaluate your case, explain your options, and help you obtain a custody order that's best suited for your family.
 For a case consultation, contact the Lento Law Firm today at (888) 535-3686.